brendt/stitcher.io/src/content/blog/2020-08-29-dont-get-stuck.md

 My advice?
 Either try to change your position and responsibilities within the company or, if that doesn't work, change jobs.
 I realise that's easy to write, like I also realise it's not as easy as it sounds.
 I noticed being stuck after two years and it took me another whole year to find a place where I believed there was enough room to grow.

 Whatever turns your path will take, knowing you want to go somewhere and not stand idle is the most important first step.

+---

+If you're interested to know more about what was going on in that company and the reasons I decided to quit, I wrote about a [disaster we encountered](/blog/dont-write-your-own-framework) when I worked there.